-However, you might be wondering what the cost is to live in such a beautiful city — especially with the cultural narrative of expensive coastal cities with their tiny apartments and their high prices.
 The cost of living in California in general is widely regarded as pretty high.
 While living in San Francisco might be a bit more expensive than some other places in the country, there’s a lot of nuance there.

 Just like any other city in the country, San Francisco and the surrounding areas have a diverse array of communities and cultures, with all different standards of living and experiences.
 The most expensive reputations hardly make a city, so if you’re California dreaming, you might want to take a deeper dive into what it means to live in the Bay Area.

 Curious about the cost of living in San Francisco, California?
 Here’s what you need to know.

 What Is Cost of Living?

 Before we get into San Francisco specifics, we need to talk about what the cost of living actually means.
 Plenty of people have their own ideas and definitions of what cost of living means to them based on their own life experiences, but in short, cost of living is the amount of money it takes to live an average quality of life in any given place.